By Rebecca Gardon

 John Hall began fishing in 1948 at the tender age of four.
 His mother still has a photo of him with his first catch: a nine-pound white seabass.
 With that catch, he was hooked.
 However, it wasn’t until 1976 that he began fishing commercially.

-Prior to riding the high seas full time, Captain John earned two master degrees and a Ph.D. in marine biology, and dreamt of becoming a professor.
-His teaching dream came true; however, after a few years at the University of California, San Diego, he learned that the politically-charged academic world was not a fit for him.
+Prior to hitting the high seas full time, Captain John earned two masters and a Ph.D. in marine biology, and dreamt of becoming a professor.
+His teaching dream came true; however, after a few years at UC San Diego, he learned that the politically-charged academic world wasn’t a fit for him.

-Captain John left UCSD for work in Alaska, fitting satellite radio harnesses on marine mammals and helping his next door neighbor, a gill netter, fish for salmon.
-In the years to come he would also consult on a myriad of other marine projects.
-He served as chief scientist for SeaWorld, a scientist for the Navy’s war porpoise program, and a researcher for a study on underwater sound in the Arctic.
+He left UCSD for work in Alaska, fitting satellite radio harnesses on marine mammals and helping his neighbor, a gill netter, fish for salmon.
+In the years to come he would consult on a myriad of other marine projects, serving as chief scientist for SeaWorld, a scientist for the Navy’s war porpoise program, and a researcher for a study on underwater sound in the Arctic.

 His underwater sound research branched into additional assignments, which allowed him to acquire his first tuna boat in 1995.
-In 2000, he purchased his current home away from home, the F/V Zephyr.
-His days of salmon fishing behind him, today Captain John long-lines and trolls for bigeye tuna, swordfish, wahoo, opah, mahi-mahi, pomfret and escolar in the pelagic waters offshore California and Baja.
+In 2000, he purchased the F/V Zephyr.
+The days of salmon fishing behind him, today John’s boat long-lines and trolls for bigeye tuna, swordfish, wahoo, opah, mahi-mahi, pomfret and escolar in the pelagic waters offshore California and Baja.